Épicerie Paule et Émard

 The whole community can shop there in the afternoon from Wednesday to Saturday.
 Other times are reserved for specific groups, such as local seniors, who can get their groceries in peace and quiet at specific times and socialize over a nice cup of coffee.

-Two mornings a week will be devoted to the 90 low-income families in the P’tit Marché program, who get a 60% discount on their groceries.
+Monday afternoons will be devoted to the 90 low-income families in the P’tit Marché program, who get a 60% discount on their groceries.
 A variety of activities will develop over time according to the community’s needs.

 Overall, the Épicerie Paule & Émard means: